bradgoldstein/hebrewTDLConverter/README.md

 /lexica/lexicon.tdl - the existing .tdl entries.

 /lexica/lexicon_*pos*.tdl - the generated .tdl entries for the specified part of speech.
-Only includes words without
-    punctuation in the stem.

 /lexica/lexicon_*pos*.tdl - the generated .tdl entries for the specified part of speech.
-Only includes words with
-    punctuation in the stem.

 /lexica/*pos*_types.tdl - all of the types generated for the specified part of speech.